Cesium1289/Aleatoric/README.md

 Nothing more needs to be done to this program.
 Everything that was asked for should work!

 **To build this program**\
-To be able to build this program, you will need to install the following to get the program to run.
+To build this program, you will need to install the following to get the program to run.
 Once these are installed, you will want to create the .exe by typing 'make'.
-Once the makefile has been created, you can run the program like a normal .exe and will need to pass the WAV as an argument to get an altered WAV file.
+Once the makefile has been created, you can run the program like a normal .exe and can choose to use arguments or run the program without them.
+Argument usage is described later in this document.

 *Installs the sfml library that is used:*\
 **sudo apt-get install libsfml-dev**